 Campers spend many hours running around outside throughout the week and need shoes that protect their feet and provide support.
 Flip flops and shoes that do not cover toes and heels are not appropriate footwear for camp.
-Campers are required to wear shoes at all times.
+Campers are required to always wear shoes.